 Sheanon Williams, 24, is from Boston.
 He plays defense and currently plays in MLS for the Philadelphia Union, since he was drafted in 2010.
 He has represented the USA National Team at the u-17 and u-20 level, playing in the u-17 World Cup in 2007 and u-20 World Cup in 2009.
 He is yet to play for the senior team, but at 24, playing well for the Union, it is only a matter of time before he gets his chance.
 In 2005 he was offered a place with the prestigious IMG soccer academy in Bradenton, Florida, where he earned youth honors in both 2006 and2007.

 Charlie Davies, 27, is from Manchester, New Hampshire.
 He played for Boston College for threee seasons and is currently a forward with the New England Revolution.
 Instead of playing in MLS, he signed with Hammarby Fotboll in Sweden for 2 seasons.
 In 2009, he signed with France’s FC Sochaux, but tragedy nearly killed Davies that fall.
 He was involved in a deadly car accident on the George Washington Parkway in Washington DC, while playing for the National Team in a World Qualifier against Costa Rica.
 A 22 year old female who was in the car with him was killed, and Davies himself was left with multiple fractures, bleeding in the brain, and a lacerated bladder.
+With the extent of his injuries, it would have been very likely that he was eligible for compensation through the help of car accident attorneys, like those found at Thomas J. Henry, to help cover the long list of medical bills and any future rehabilitation costs he will be required to cover once he’s recovered.
 Not only did he miss the 2010 World Cup, but this accident ultimately ended his national team career.
 Despite all that Davies was able to find some kind of scoring form in 2011 while playing for DC united, lets hope he can find his scoring touch again.

 Alejandro Bedoya, 27, is from New Jersey and also attended BC for two years.
 He too may find himself in the final 30 for this summers World Cup.
 Currently he plays in France for FC Nantes as a winger/attacking midfielder.
 Instead of going through the draft, he signed in 2008 with Orebro SK in Sweden.
 In 2011, he signed with famous Scottish club Rangers FC, but only played 1 year before moving back to Sweden this time with Helsingborgs IF.
 In 2013 he signed with FC Nantes in France.